komalmatharu/programming-assignments/README.md

 # programming-assignments

-The programming assignments in this repository are a collection of Python assignments to showcase my capabilities with the programming language.
+The code in this repository is a collection of Python assignments to showcase the range of my capabilities with the programming language.

 **Programming Assignment 1:**